ErikSorensen26/VirtualRouter/docs/architecture/ARCHITECTURE.md

   directly sets a session to ESTABLISHED or IDLE bypasses the RFC-mandated validation in OPEN_RECEIVED and will produce sessions with incorrect negotiated state.
-- All BGP state mutations happen on the BGP ProcessQueue.
-Any external thread that touches BGP data structures directly is introducing a race with the ProcessQueue consumer and needs locks on everything it touches — which breaks the design invariant that protocol code is lock-free.
+- All BGP state mutations happen on the owning `BgpScope`'s ProcessQueue.
+Any external thread that touches BGP data structures directly is introducing a race with that scope's ProcessQueue consumer and needs locks on everything it touches — which breaks the design invariant that protocol code is lock-free.
+  Because scheduling is per-scope, this also means code must post to the correct VRF's scope — posting a VRF A event to VRF B's scope is a correctness bug, not just a threading one.
 - No `RouteBase` outlives its referenced attribute set in AttributeManager.
 If a route is destroyed without releasing its pathId, the attribute set leaks.
 If a route holds a stale pathId after the attribute set is freed, it's a